dingroll/dreamcopter/README.md

-# dingroll-reslacker
+# DingRoll Enriching And Migrating Chat On Platforms That Exclude Richness

-Single-page app for rewriting Slack messages as they would have been posted to DingRoll
+A single-page app for rewriting Slack messages as they would have been posted to DingRoll.